dejonghe/kmstool/README.md

 # kmstool
 Tool for using AWS KMS data keys to encrypt and decrypt larger files.
 Input and Output file can be local or s3 file paths.
+If you were using this tool before May 2016, this was pre tag/release.
+That version is still available at v1.0.0.
 # Requirements
 Requires: boto3, pycrypto